-Depending upon the degree of randomness embraced during their creation, characters may have accumulated up to six Free Experience Checks (one for a randomly-rolled Species, two for accepting their Ability scores in the order rolled, and three for a randomly-rolled Career Specialism).

-These Free Experience Checks may now be used to potentially increase a character's Abilities or Career Specialism.
-The Checks are made in the usual Hack100 way and may be allocated to any Ability or Career Specialism (although each may only be checked once).
+Depending upon the degree of randomness embraced during their creation, new characters might have accumulated up to six Free Experience Checks (one for a randomly-rolled Species, two for accepting their Ability scores in the order rolled, and three for a randomly-rolled Career Specialism).
+These Free Experience Checks can now be used to potentially increase a character's Abilities or Career Specialism.
+The Experience Checks are made in the usual Hack100 way and can be allocated to any Ability or Career Specialism (although each can only be checked once).